 The McMichael Canadian Art Collection is founded on the very idea of giving.
 Robert and Signe McMichael donated their home, land, and art collection to the Province of Ontario in 1965, and the gallery has since relied on generous donations, sponsorships and gifts from both the private and public sectors.

 Become part of the McMichael family – as a member, as a corporate partner, as a volunteer or docent, or by making a charitable donation to the McMichael Canadian Art Foundation in support of the gallery’s permanent collection, special exhibitions, and exciting range of programs for adults and children.
-Click here to make a donation.
+Click here to make a donation to the Foundation.
 If you would like to join the Patrons Council, please click here.
 To become a member, click here.

 Our Patrons Council and Legacy Giving pages have more information on how to get involved.
 For donations of securities or art, please contact Lisa Pottie: email@example.com.
 To donate to the Indigenous Art Curatorial Fund, please visit this page.

 All donations are tax receiptable in Canada, and our Foundation’s Charitable Registration Number is 897703765 RR 0001.

 Colonel Robert Samuel McLaughlin (1871-1972) was a significant donor to the McMichael.
 He was a pioneer in the Canadian automobile industry and founder of General Motors of Canada, as well as a noted philanthropist and patron of the arts.